 The electric grids around the world are dynamic and real-time, having no storage.
 Production is dynamically orchestrated to meet current demand.
 Given that we do not have storage of energy and depend on a real-time system, this is a severe vulnerability which also decreases efficiency.
 However, backed with USD 75 million in US Department of Energy smart grid demonstration grants, the first large-scale distributed battery storage project is being started in the US.

 The main US agency for watching the sun is the National Oceanic and Atmospheric Administration's (NOAA) Space Environment Center (SEC).
 The SEC warns of impending solar storms so electric power, cell phone, and satellite companies ought to take precautions.
 Tens of millions of dollars in protective measures properly implemented prior to an EMP event are likely to result in trillions of dollars saved following an EMP event.
 Ideally, all modern electronics ought to be EMP hardened, which is not possible.
 Given the practical constraints, parliamentary measures to protect the most critical infrastructure — such as generators, substations, power transformers, and switching equipment of our national grid(s) — must be implemented as soon as possible.
 By protecting the national grid(s) through EMP hardening of critical electrical-electronic devices and equipment we can reduce the power grids' vulnerability to damaging surges.
 NASA also advises:

 1. The private sector;

 3. Electric power utilities

-to take special precautions for the future when a colossal solar storm surges through earth.
+to take special precautions for the future when a colossal solar storm surges through the earth.
 Smaller components and communications equipment — necessary to maintain continuity of operations during an emergency — also need to be protected from an EMP event.
-The time to initiate pre-emptive action is now, before a super solar flare takes us back to circa 5000 BC?
+The time to initiate pre-emptive action is now before a super solar flare takes us back to circa 5000 BC?

 Source: The Huffington Post